r-scheele/policy-editor-documentation/docs/index.md

 ## Example request and response to the policy editor.

-As an example, the API transforms the following JSON policy to REGO:
+As an example, the API transforms the following JSON policy into REGO rules:

 ```json
 {